How to take photos that sell a house or apartment in Colombia

 Showing original language

 The photos were a disaster.
 Eight photos taken at night, from the back of the rooms, with the phone flash off half the time.
-The main living room looked like a storage room.
+The living room looked like a storage closet.
 The bathroom didn't even appear in the photos.
-The only exterior angle was a shot from below, backlit, where the balcony looked like a gray patch.
-If you want to see real options right now, you can view apartments and houses on Colombia Move — posting is completely free.
+The only exterior angle was a shot from below, backlit, where the balcony looked like a grey patch.
+If you want to see real options right now, you can see apartments and houses on Colombia Move — posting is completely free.

-The apartment was beautiful.
-The photos said it wasn't.
+The apartment was nice.
+The photos said otherwise.
 And the buyer never gets to know the difference.
-If you have a property listed — or are about to list one — this is the highest-impact change you can make.
+If you have a property listed—or are about to list one—this is the change with the biggest impact you can make.
 You don't need to hire a photographer.
-You need to know exactly what to photograph, how to do it with your phone, and what specific mistakes are scaring away buyers.
+You need to know exactly what to photograph, how to do it with your phone, and which specific mistakes are scaring off buyers.

-Before reading the price, before reading the description, the buyer has already made an unconscious decision when seeing the thumbnail.
-If the photo doesn't generate interest, the listing doesn't open.
+Before reading the price, before reading the description, the buyer has already made an unconscious decision upon seeing the thumbnail.
+If the photo doesn't generate interest, the ad isn't opened.

-It's not an exaggeration.
-Platforms show results in a grid: the eye scans dozens of thumbnails in seconds.
-A poorly lit photo, out of focus, or one that shows a cluttered space goes completely unnoticed.
+It is not an exaggeration.
+Platforms display results in a grid: the eye scans dozens of thumbnails in seconds.
+A poorly lit, blurry photo, or one showing a messy space goes completely unnoticed.

-What works worst: night photos with direct flash, shots from the doorway where the room's contents block the view, and photos where you see clothes, boxes, or clutter in the background.
-Not because the buyer is demanding, but because their brain registers that as carelessness — and automatically transfers it to the property and the seller.
+What works worst: night photos with direct flash, shots from the door where the room's contents block the view, and photos where clothes, boxes, or clutter are visible in the background.
+Not because the buyer is picky, but because their brain registers that as neglect—and automatically transfers it to the property and the seller.

 What you need (hint: you already have it)

 You don't need a DSLR camera.
 You don't need a professional tripod or a drone.
-Most phones made after 2020 take photos good enough to sell a property, as long as you use them right.
+Most cell phones manufactured after 2020 take good enough photos to sell a property, provided you use them well.

 - A clear day, or at least a morning with good natural light

-- 20-30 minutes to organize each space before photographing it
+- 20-30 minutes to tidy up each space before photographing it

-- A cloth to clean your phone lens (seriously, it makes a difference)
+- A cloth to clean the phone lens (seriously, it makes a difference)

 - Knowing which photos to take and in what order

-That's all the equipment.
-What changes results is judgment, not gadgets.
+That is the entire kit.
+What changes the results is the judgment, not the gadget.

 The list of spaces: what to photograph and in what order

 An apartment or house listing should have between 12 and 20 photos.
-Fewer than 10 generates distrust.
-More than 25 starts to tire.
-Order matters: follow the logic of how someone would walk through the property in person.
+Less than 10 creates distrust.
+More than 25 starts to become tiresome.
+The order matters: follow the logic of how someone would tour the property in person.

 The spaces that matter most

 Living room or social area.
-It's the most important photo of the apartment.
-Take it from the widest corner of the room, with windows in the background so natural light comes in.
-If you have a sofa, visible refrigerator from the living room, dining area — show the integration of the space.
+This is the most important photo of the apartment.
+Take it from the widest corner of the room, with the windows in the background to let in natural light.
+If you have a sofa, a fridge visible from the living room, a dining room—make sure the integration of the space is visible.

 Kitchen.
-Always include.
-Clean the stove, clear everything off the counter, put away what's not used.
-A clear kitchen looks bigger.
+Always include it.
+Clean the stove, clear everything off the counter, put away what isn't being used.
+A decluttered kitchen looks bigger.
 Take the photo from the entrance, showing the counter and appliances.

-Master bedroom.
-Bed made, pillows organized, no visible clothes.
-The photo from the corner opposite the bed, including the window if there is one.
+Main bedroom.
+Bed made, cushions organized, no visible clothes.
+The photo should be from the corner opposite the bed, including the window if there is one.

 View or balcony.
-If it exists, it's a key differentiator.
+If it exists, it is a key differentiator.
 Photograph it during the day with natural light.
-From inside pointing outward — and also from outside if possible.
+From inside pointing out—and also from outside if possible.

 Facade or entrance.
-An exterior photo gives context.
-The buyer wants to know what the building or house looks like from outside before scheduling a visit.
+An exterior photo provides context.
+The buyer wants to know what the building or house looks like from the outside before scheduling a visit.

-Parking.
-If it comes with parking, show it.
-It's a valuable space and many buyers prioritize it — if it doesn't appear in the photos, they're going to ask anyway.
+Parking space.
+If it comes with a parking space, show it.
+It is a valuable space and many buyers prioritize it—if it doesn't appear in the photos, they will ask anyway.

 Common areas.
-If the building has a pool, gym, BBQ, concierge — take photos.
-They increase perceived value and answer questions before they're asked.
+If the building has a pool, gym, BBQ area, or lobby—take photos.
+They increase the perceived value and answer questions before they are even asked.

-How to take each photo (basic technique with phone)
+How to take each photo (basic mobile technique)

 Natural light is everything

-Rule number one of property photography: never photograph at night, never use your phone's flash, and never photograph against the light.
+The number one rule of real estate photography: never photograph at night, never use the phone's flash, and never shoot against the light.

-The ideal time in Colombia is between 9am and 12pm, or between 3pm and 5pm when there's good afternoon light.
-Open all blinds and curtains to the maximum before you start.
-If there's a window at the back of the room, stand with that window behind you — not behind the object.
+The ideal time in Colombia is between 9am and 12pm, or between 3pm and 5pm when there is good afternoon light.
+Open all blinds and curtains to the maximum before starting.
+If there is a window in the back of the room, stand with that window behind you—not behind the object.

-If the space has little natural light, turn on all ceiling and table lights before taking the photo.
-The combination of artificial and natural light usually works better than either one alone.
+If the space has little natural light, turn on all the ceiling and table lights before taking the photo.
+The combination of artificial and natural light usually works better than either one on its own.

-For enclosed spaces like rooms, kitchens and bathrooms: from the corner or from the doorway, with the phone at waist height, slightly tilted upward.
+For enclosed spaces like bedrooms, kitchens, and bathrooms: from the corner or the door, with the phone at waist height, slightly tilted upwards.
 This visually enlarges the space and avoids the flattened ceiling effect.

-For facades and outdoor areas: at eye level, from the distance that shows the entire building without it being cut off at the edges.
+For facades and exterior areas: at eye level, from a distance that shows the entire building without it being cut off at the edges.

-For details like new finishes, closets or remodeled kitchens: get close enough so the detail is visible without losing the context of the space.
+For details like new finishes, closets, or remodeled kitchens: get close enough for the detail to be seen without losing the context of the space.

-Activate your phone's grid (camera settings → grid) to keep horizontal lines straight.
-Nothing distorts a photo more than a tilted horizon.
+Turn on the phone's grid (camera settings → grid) to keep horizontal lines straight.
+Nothing distorts a photo more than a crooked horizon.

 I've been reviewing property listings for a while and these are the ones that appear most often:

 Photos with people or pets.
-The buyer doesn't want to see the current owners in the space — they want to project themselves living there.
-Take photos when there's no one in the frame.
+The buyer doesn't want to see the current owners in the space—they want to project themselves living there.
+Take the photos when there is no one in the frame.

-Mirrors that reflect the photographer.
+Mirrors reflecting the photographer.
 Check each photo before uploading.
-If the bathroom mirror has you with the phone raised, that photo doesn't work.
+If the bathroom mirror shows you with your phone raised, that photo is useless.

 Uploading only 3 or 4 photos.
-Unless it's a small space or a rental room, few buyers will bother asking if there aren't enough images to get a clear idea.
+Unless it's a small shop or a rental room, few buyers will bother to ask if there aren't enough images to form a clear idea.

-Out of focus or blurry photos.
-Tap your phone screen on the area you want to focus on before shooting.
-Don't rely on autofocus when objects are very close to the lens.
+Unfocused or blurry photos.
+Tap the phone screen on the area you want to focus on before shooting.
+Don't rely on autofocus when there are objects very close to the lens.

 Before uploading: the five-second filter

-Before uploading the photos to your listing, run each one through this quick filter:
+Before uploading photos to your listing, pass each one through this quick filter:

 - Does the photo have good light?
-If it looks dark, it doesn't work.
+If it looks dark, it's not good.

-- Is the background organized?
-A single object out of place is distracting.
+- Is the background tidy?
+A single object out of place is a distraction.

 - Is the photo horizontal?
 If not, it's for closets or very narrow spaces.

-- Is anyone reflected or in the frame?
+- Is someone reflected or in the frame?
 Delete that photo.

-- Can you see exactly what space it is?
-If you have to guess, it's not serving its purpose.
+- Is it clearly visible what space it is?
+If you have to guess, it's not doing its job.

-If a photo fails on any of these points, it's better not to upload it than to upload it.
-An ad with 12 good photos always beats one with 20 photos where half are bad.
+If a photo fails any of these points, it's better not to upload it than to upload it.
+A listing with 12 good photos always beats one with 20 photos where half are bad.

 📖 Keep reading

-Do you have the photos ready?
-The next step is to publish the listing right from the start:
+Do you already have the photos ready?
+The next step is to publish the listing well from the beginning:

 ❓ How many photos should an apartment listing in Colombia have?

 Between 12 and 20 photos is the ideal range.
-Enough for the buyer to have a clear image of all spaces, without overwhelming them.
-Fewer than 10 generates distrust; more than 25 starts to feel repetitive.
+Enough for the buyer to have a clear image of all the spaces, without overwhelming them.
+Less than 10 creates distrust; more than 25 starts to feel repetitive.

 ❓ Do I need to hire a professional photographer to sell my apartment?

-For most properties, no. A modern cell phone with good natural light is enough.
-A professional photographer might be worth it if the property exceeds 500 million pesos or if it's in a very competitive market — but for the mid-range, photos you can take yourself are perfectly effective.
+For most properties, no. A modern cell phone with good natural light is sufficient.
+A professional photographer might be worth it if the property exceeds 500 million pesos or is in a very competitive market — but for the mid-range, the photos you can take yourself are perfectly effective.

 ❓ Is it better to photograph the apartment furnished or empty?

 Furnished is almost always better.
-Furnished spaces help the buyer imagine what it would be like to live there — and they look bigger and warmer than empty spaces.
-The only exception is if the furniture is very deteriorated or if the apartment has architectural details that the furniture is covering.
+Furnished spaces help the buyer imagine what it would be like to live there — and they look larger and warmer than empty spaces.
+The only exception is if the furniture is very worn out or if the apartment has architectural details that the furniture is covering.

 ❓ Should I edit the photos before uploading them?

 A slight adjustment of brightness and contrast is fine.
-What you shouldn't do is oversaturate colors or use filters that change how the space really looks — it generates distrust when the buyer arrives to visit and it doesn't match what they expected to see.
+What you shouldn't do is saturate the colors or use filters that change how the space actually looks — it creates distrust when the buyer comes to visit and it doesn't match what they expected to see.

-❓ What time of day is best to photograph a property in Colombia?
+❓ What is the best time of day to photograph a property in Colombia?

-Between 9am and 12pm in apartments with north or south orientation, and between 3pm and 5pm if they have west orientation.
-The goal is to take advantage of maximum natural light without direct sun that creates harsh shadows.
+Between 9am and 12pm for apartments with north or south orientation, and between 3pm and 5pm if they have a west orientation.
+The goal is to take advantage of maximum natural light without direct sun creating harsh shadows.
 In cities like Medellín and Cali, weekdays tend to be clearer than weekends.

-Do you have questions about how to improve your listing photos?
+Do you have questions about how to improve your listing's photos?
 Share your questions in the Colombia Move community — other sellers and buyers can give you real feedback in minutes.

 👉 Join the discussion at colombiamove.com/comunidad